ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/007-broadcast-to-youtube.md

 After clicking <samp class="blue">Finish</samp> we'll present you with a message confirming your broadcast has ended, and offer several options for your next steps.

-On YouTube, a recording of your Live broadcast is now available within your account, according to your <samp>Broadcast to</samp> settings, automatically.
+On YouTube, your Live broadcast is now a video on your channel.

-<samp>{% inlineicon visible 15 inverted %}View Post{% endinlineicon %} View Post</samp> - click to reveal the post in your default web browser.
+<samp>{% inlineicon visible 15 inverted %}View Post{% endinlineicon %} View Post</samp> - click to reveal the YouTube video in your default web browser.

-<samp>{% inlineicon trash 15 inverted %}Trash Button{% endinlineicon %} Delete Post</samp> - click to remove the post from YouTube.
+<samp>{% inlineicon trash 15 inverted %}Trash Button{% endinlineicon %} Delete Post</samp> - click to remove the video from YouTube.
 We'll double-check with you before we destroy it, as there is no undo.

 <samp>{% inlineicon magnify 15 inverted %}Show File Button{% endinlineicon %} Show File</samp> - Ecamm Live automatically creates a local recording of your broadcast.
-Click this to reveal the local video file in your Mac's Finder.
+Click this to reveal the video file in the Mac's Finder.

 ## Logging out of YouTube

 Ecamm Live will stay logged into YouTube unless you manually log out.

-If you'd like to log out of YouTube, with <samp>YouTube</samp> selected in the <samp>Destination</samp> menu, go to the Ecamm Live menu at the top of your display, and select <samp>Log out</samp>.
+If you'd like to log out of YouTube, with <samp>YouTube</samp> selected in the <samp>Destination</samp> menu, go to the <samp>Ecamm Live</samp> menu at the top of your display, and select <samp>Log out</samp>.
 In the Main Window, we'll ask to confirm before logging you out.
-Click <samp>Log out</samp> and it will be so.
+Pick <samp>Log Out</samp>.